Ibrahimhowlader2/Travel-Agency-Client/README.md

 ## About This Project :

-- Uses React With Html, CSS.
+- Uses React and React Router With Html, CSS.
 - Use Firebase Authentication for sign in with google.
 - Use React Private Route.
 - This is an Travel Agency website and i will show some Places for travel.